andrudog7/sinatra_race_tracker/README.md

 Run the program locally by following these steps:
 #1.
 Clone the repo from https://github.com/andrudog7/sinatra_race_tracker
 #2.
-In the terminal, navigate to the folder where you saved the clone
+In the terminal, navigate to the folder where you saved the repo
 #3.
 Make sure Ruby is installed on your computer
 #4.
 Run bundle install to install the program's gems
 #5.
 Run rake db:migrate